jens-limbach/SSv2-extensibility-workshop/README.md

 6. **Command Line Setup:**
 - Open the command line (cmd for Windows or terminal for Mac) and navigate to the folder using `cd`.
+- i.e.: 'cd C:\btp extensions\btp-website'

 7. **Deploy to BTP:**
-- Login using `cf login`, provide the necessary details, and deploy your site using `cf push`.
+- Login using `cf login`, provide the necessary details (see below), and deploy your site using `cf push`.
+- The api endpoint you find in your btp sub-account in the overview under "Cloud Foundry", e-mail and password are the credentials you use for your btp trial (for SAP users, it is the SAP-All).

+8. **Test your first web site on BTP**
+- After 'cf push' is finished, you will get a link and if you copy this into the browser you see your very first web-site deployed to BTP!
+This you could now already embedd as a mashup in SSv2.

-8. **Create AI-Generated Content:**
+9. **Create AI-Generated Content:**
-- Use an AI platform to create a website and replace the HTML content of your site.
+- Use any LLM AI platform to create a website and replace the HTML content of your site.
+- i.e.: You can just prompt something like: "Create a website that shows a sample SWOT analysis for a large company from an account managers perspective.
+Also add a list of goals to be achieved with this account in the future.
+Add matching Unicode icons to the different goals."

-9. **Deploy Updated Website:**
+19. **Deploy Updated Website:**
 - Execute `cf push` again to update your website on BTP.
+Then test again with the provided link.

 ## Part 2: Deploying a Microservice with Cloud Functions